LTS5/connectomeviewer/doc/users/tutorials/tut_basicinter.rst

 7. You can also selectively show surfaces patches.
 Namely for selected nodes.
 Right-click on the activated network in the *Connectome File View* and select ``Toggle Surface Visibility``.

+8. In the 3D View, you can rotate (left mouse button), zoom (right mouse button), or pan (middle mouse button).
+Using Shift Key and the left mouse button, you can change the position of the camera.
+With the ``key r``, you reset the camera.

-8. For thresholding, right-click on the network and select ``Edge Parameters`` to find the dialog with multiple thresholding options.
+9. For thresholding, right-click on the network and select ``Edge Parameters`` to find the dialog with multiple thresholding options.

 ..
 Using the IPython Shell with dragged objects.